Shashankreddysunkara/stratos/docs/cf-api-v3.md

 - Entities do not contain all properties that were in v2 (where functionality has not changed)
   - Covers simple values and entities (one to one and one to many)
   - For instance `/organizations` and `/spaces` endpoints are not completed and contain only guid, create/updated date and name (space additionally has experimental `organization`)
+- Entities returned by v2/v3 endpoints are not consistent
+  - For example
+    - push an app with `v3-push` and it shows up in `v2/apps`
+    - `v3/service_bindings` does not return service bindings that aren't attached to a v3 app
+  - Without knowing exactly all these occurrences we won't be able to work in a mixed v2/v3 endpoint state
 - ~~Cannot determine if a CF supports v3 or when it does support v3 which endpoints it has~~
   - v3 version and supported endpoints can be determined by response to `<cf api url>` and `<cf api url>/v3`
   - ~~Getting the v2 version is simple, I don't know if there's correlation to v3 version~~